 Vaporizing CBD oil is probably the most effective way of intake.
 It is the quickest-acting (almost immediately or in a matter of minutes) because CBD molecules go directly into the bloodstream through the lungs.
 Absorption rate is estimated to be 34-56%.
 However, CBD is also quickly metabolized when inhaled, so the effects don’t last as long as they do when taken in other ways.

-Ingesting CBD orally (in the form of edibles) takes the longest to work (30min to an hour) because it goes through the digestive tract and gets metabolized in the liver, like regular dietary supplements.
+Ingesting CBD orally (in the form of capsules or edibles) takes the longest to work (30min to an hour) because it goes through the digestive tract and gets metabolized in the liver, like regular dietary supplements.
 The advantage is that the effect duration is significantly longer than when it’s inhaled, but, due to low absorption rate, estimated at 4-20%, they end up lasting for a similar or lower amount of time as in sublingual application.

 The effects of topical application of CBD products should take up to 90min to start.
 Absorption rate is relatively low, at 13-14%, but CBD’s permeability is high, so effects typically last for several hours.